-ICE asks for volunteers to deploy to border “as soon as this weekend” to cope with surge
+ICE asks for volunteers to deploy to border ‘as soon as this weekend’ to cope with surge

 “Start and end dates are TBD, but could begin as soon as this weekend at locations along the SWB, most likely Texas,” Meade wrote, referring to the southwest border.
-He also told staff the emergency conditions could persist, adding “it is anticipated that the enforcement actions will continue to grow over the coming months.”
+He also told staff the emergency conditions could persist, adding, “it is anticipated that the enforcement actions will continue to grow over the coming months.”

-The number of migrants crossing the Mexico border shot up to more than 4,200 per day this week, nearly double the volume in January, the most recent statistics show.
+The number of migrants crossing the U.S.-Mexico border shot up to more than 4,200 per day this week, nearly double the volume in January, the most recent statistics show.
 U.S. Customs and Border Protection is on pace to make more than 120,000 arrests and detentions in March, which would make it one of the busiest months in recent decades.

 Meade told senior ICE officials that CBP needs immediate help guarding families and minors who crossed the border without their parents.